 Access Auditing Challenges

-The amount of data and number of data users continues growing at an exponential rate, increasing the surface area of risk for unauthorized access.
+The amount of data and number of data users continues to grow at an exponential rate, increasing the risk of unauthorized access.
 Data teams are grappling with the challenge of sieving through an enormous amount of audit data across a disparate set of external systems, correlating the logs across the systems like Snowflake and Databricks, and determining who accessed what data and when.

-With Immuta’s Unified Audit Model (UAM), it is now faster and easier to push a consistent audit log structure and metadata from various systems to storage platforms like AWS S3, and then to SIEMs like Splunk for simplified filtering and analysis across a range of events.
+With Immuta’s Unified Audit Model (UAM), you can now quickly and easily push a consistent audit log structure and metadata from various systems to storage platforms including Amazon S3, and then to cloud SIEMs like Splunk or even platforms such as Snowflake, for simplified filtering and analysis across a range of events.

-In this blog, we’ll explore the objectives of Immuta’s UAM, how it works in practice, and what it can mean for your team’s data security and management.
+In this blog, we’ll explore the access auditing objectives of Immuta’s UAM, how it works in practice, and what it can mean for your team’s cloud data management and security.

-Our vision in establishing a unified audit model is predicated on having comprehensive data access management for the enterprise that span three key pillars: Discovery, Security, and Monitoring.
-With that in mind, we are continuously working to innovate around each of those pillars.
+The goal of a unified audit model is predicated on having comprehensive data access management for the enterprise that spans three key pillars: data discovery, data security, and data monitoring.
+With that in mind, Immuta is continuously working to innovate around each of those pillars.